 - A standard-depth 12-inch cast iron Dutch oven with a 6 quart capacity will be pretty full until the liquids begin to reduce as the beans cook.
 Stirring with be tight at first, but do-able.

-Make sure you have enough fuel for the lengthy cook time of about 1.5-2 hours for this bean casserole.
+Make sure you have enough fuel for the lengthy cooking time of about 1.5-2 hours for this bean casserole.
 You’ll start by frying with bottom-only heat then convert to baking with top, bottom and sidewall heat.

 I like making this delicious recipe at the campsite using charcoal briquettes but campfire coals work well too if you want to make this as one of our easy campfire recipes.